WHY AN ARCHITECT

 - Provide you with the tools that will be needed before your project can be executed, including the preparation of construction documents that will be presented to the authority for planning.

 - Be able to manage the construction phase by assisting you in the to selection of suitable builders, obtaining competitive prices for construction, monitoring progress, standards and safety on-site, arranging the input of other design specialists, and overseeing the co-ordination of the construction through to its successful completion.

 - The input of other design specialists, and overseeing the coordination of the construction, through to its successful completion.

 Do a little research

-Visit the website of the APAB for a registered architect (which are the only people approved by law to practice architecture in Belize).
+Visit our webpage for a list of the official registered architects (which are the only people approved by law to practice architecture in Belize).
 Listen to recommendations and contact their previous clients to discover what they are like to work with.
 If possible, visit finished projects or ask to see a portfolio of work.